kxrt975/Mean-and-Variance/README.md

----
-Date:21-09-2024
+#Date:21-09-2024
-Exp 1: Mean and variance of a discrete distribution
+#Exp 1: Mean and variance of a discrete distribution

 ---
 Name:Nikhil
 reg_no:24900366